qoomon/maven-git-versioning-extension/README.md

 This extension will virtually set project versions, based on current **Git branch** or **Git tag**.

-ℹ **The pom files will not be modified, versions are modified in memory only.**
+ℹ **No POM files will be modified, versions are modified in memory only.**
 * Get rid of...
     * editing `pom.xml`
-    * managing version by git and within files
+    * managing project versions with Git tags and within files
     * Git merge conflicts
 * Highly customizable version configuration, see example below.
 ![Example](doc/MavenGitVersioningExtension.png)